avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 xxx

 Q3.
-How many nucleotide sequences are there from the fungus *Aspergillus nidulans* in the NCBI Sequence Database?
+How many nucleotide sequences are there from the bacterium *Chlamydia trachomatis* in the NCBI Sequence Database?
-    Remember to type **"Aspergillus nidulans"** including the inverted commas.
+    Remember to type **"Chlamydia trachomatis"** including the inverted commas.

 Q4.
 How many nucleotide sequences are there from the fungus *Aspergillus nidulans* in the *RefSeq* part of the NCBI Sequence Database?
 Q5.
 How many nucleotide sequences were submitted to NCBI by Peter Arctander?
     Note that the name of the person who submitted a sequence is stored in the author field of the NCBI record, as is the name of people